Types of cancer

 This page is about the different types of cancer according to the type of cell they start from.
 You can read about

-We can group cancer according to the type of cell they start in.
-There are 5 main types:
+We can also group cancer according to the type of cell they start in.
+There are 5 main groups.
+These are:

-- sarcoma – cancer that begins in the connective or supportive tissues such as bone, cartilage, fat, muscle or blood vessels
+- sarcoma – this cancer begins in the connective or supportive tissues such as bone, cartilage, fat, muscle or blood vessels

-- lymphoma and myeloma – cancers that begin in the cells of
+- lymphoma and myeloma – these cancers begin in the cells of

 the immune system